Islamic veiling practices by country: Indonesia

-While Islam was introduced to Java in the 15th- and 16th-centuries, the veiling and harem seclusion was never common except for the princely courts, and in 1954 veiling was still not a common custom.
+While Islam was introduced to the Hindu Majapahit controlled island of Java by the Malacca Sultanate in the 15th- and 16th-centuries, the veiling and harem seclusion was never common except for the princely courts, and in 1954 veiling was still not a common custom.
 The traditional clothing for women were the kebaya and the sarung, which did not cover the shape of the body, and a loose shawl, kerundung, which did not cover the hair, and 20th-century urban women wore Western-style clothing, and looked down upon veiling as "village like".
-The practice of veiling became introduced to Indonesia as a part of the Islamic revivalism after the Iranian revolution & the Grand Mosque seizure of 1979, and in 1982 the veil was temporarily banned in schools to prevent its introduction in Indonesia.
+The practice of veiling became introduced to Indonesia as a part of the Islamic revival after the Iranian Revolution and the Grand Mosque seizure of 1979, and in 1982 the veil was temporarily banned in schools to prevent its introduction in Indonesia.

 Under Indonesian national and regional law, female head covering is entirely optional and not obligatory.
 The Indonesian province of Aceh encourages Muslim women to wear hijab in public.
 In Indonesia, the term jilbab is used without exception to refer to the hijab.
-Many nuns refer to their habit as a jilbab, perhaps out of the colloquial use of the term to refer to any religious head covering.
+Many Christian nuns refer to their habit as a jilbab, perhaps out of the colloquial use of the term to refer to any religious head covering.

 Some women may choose to wear a headscarf to be more "formal" or "religious", such as the jilbab or kerudung (a native tailored veil with a small, stiff visor).
 Such formal or cultural Muslim events may include official governmental events, funerals, circumcision (sunatan) ceremonies or weddings.
 However, wearing Islamic attire to Christian relatives' funerals and weddings and entering the church is quite uncommon.

 Young girls may elect to wear the hijab publicly to avoid unwanted low-class male attention and sexual harassment and thus display their respectability as "good Muslim girls": that is, they are not "easy" conquests.